deepaksharma7953/Products-Analysis-Excel/README.md

 ## Project Overview

 This Excel project is designed to provide a comprehensive analysis of business performance in the baby care market.
-By utilizing Excel pivot tables and slicers, you will create a report that offers a 360-degree view of business performance across various dimensions such as brands, package types, package sizes, and stock keeping units.
-This project will enhance your data preprocessing skills and your proficiency in working with Excel pivot tables, using real-world Fast-Moving Consumer Goods (FMCG) data.
+By utilizing Excel pivot tables and slicers, I created a report that offers a 360-degree view of business performance across various dimensions such as brands, package types, package sizes, and stock keeping units.
+This project will enhanced my data preprocessing skills and your proficiency in working with Excel pivot tables, using real-world Fast-Moving Consumer Goods (FMCG) data.

 ## Objective